NHSDigital/manage-vaccinations-in-schools-guidance/app/guide/consent-responses.md

 ## Reviewing unmatched consent responses

+You can review unmatched consent responses across your whole cohort or for a specific session.

+To see unmatched responses for the whole cohort, select **Unmatched responses** on the top navigation.

+To see unmatched responses for an individual session:
+1. Go to **Sessions**.
+2. Find the session you’re interested in and select it.
+3. Any unmatched responses will be flagged in the **Action required** block of the **Overview** tab.
+Select the link to display them.

 ![Screenshot of a list of unmatched consent responses.](/assets/images/consent-unmatched.png 'Mavis helps you review unmatched consent responses.')

-1. Go to the top-level **Unmatched responses** page.
+### Matching responses
-2. Try to match an unmatched consent response with an existing record first by clicking on **Match**.
+Once you’ve displayed the unmatched responses, try to match each child listed with an existing child record in Mavis.

+1. Select **Match**.
-3. Look for a child in the cohort that matches the consent response.
+2. You’ll be prompted to search for a child record that matches the child’s name.
 You can search by name or date of birth.
-4. If you think you’ve found a match, click on the child's name.
-This will display details from the consent response next to details from the child record.
+3. If you think you’ve found a match, select the child's name.
+This will display details from the consent response next to details from the existing child record.

 ![Screenshot of a potential match for an unmatched consent response.](/assets/images/consent-link.png 'Mavis makes it easy to compare a consent response with a child record.')

-5. If you believe it is a match, click **Link response with record**.
+4. If you believe it's a match, click **Link response with record**.

+### If you cannot find a match
-6. If you cannot find a match, you can go back to the **Responses** page and click **Create new record** to create a new child record.
+If you cannot find a match, you can **create a new child record** matching the details in the unmatched consent response.
+To do this, return to the page where you search for a child record that matches the child’s name and select **Create new record**.

+Another option is to archive the unmatched consent response.
+To do this, return to the ‘Unmatched consent responses’ page and select **Archive** next to the relevant response.

 ## Investigating conflicting consent responses